Jonosenior/private-events/README.md

 Solution: Wrote a detailed checklist for setting up user login to use in future projects.

 Problem: Couldn't destroy an event from the database in console.
 Solution: The problem was that Rails didn't know what to do with the associations connected to the Event instance in other tables (eg attendings table).
 By adding :dependent => :destroy, you destroy those dependencies too.

+Problem: Couldn't work out how to add attendees to an event - the models for User (as :attendee) and Event are connected by the through table and model Attendance.
+Solution: The trick is to add directly to the model of the join table. eg Attendance.new(:user_id, :event_id).
+Then Active Record can access attendees for an event with event.attendees.